oracle-livelabs/oic/oic-gen3/common/provision-oic/provision.md

 	![OCI Services](./images/hamburger.png)

-3. Open the navigation menu and click Developer Services.
-Under Application Integration, click Integration
+3. Open the navigation menu and click **Developer Services**.
+Under **Application Integration**, click **Integration**

 	![OCI Developer Services](./images/integration-landing-page.png)

-4. From the Compartment list, click through the hierarchy of compartments and select the one in which to create the instance.
+4. From the **Compartment** list, click through the hierarchy of compartments and select the one in which to create the instance.
 You may need to expand the + icon to find the compartment to use.
 Compartments can contain other compartments.
 It may take several minutes for the new compartment to appear after the policy has been created.

 	![OCI Compartments](./images/compartment-expand.png)